The purest form of natural water is :

 Answer

-During severe winters when temperature starts falling below 4°C, water in pipelines expands (due to property of anomalous expansion of water) and it exerts large pressure on the pipes causing them to burst.
+During severe winters, when the temperature starts falling below 4°C, water in pipelines expands (due to property of anomalous expansion of water) and it exerts large pressure on the pipes causing them to burst.

 Give reasons: